 Edda Sharpe is a specialist voice and dialect coach.

-She is Head of Voice and Dialect at the Shaw Festival Theatre in Canada and has worked on over 70 productions there over the past ten years.
-She was Head of Voice at e15 Acting School from 1997 – 2001, and was the principal dialect teacher on the MA Voice Studies course at Central School of Speech and Drama for eight years.
-Edda has also provided acting coaching and training for Lamda, e15, Guildford, Arts Educational and Mountview theatre schools, as well as the University of Minnesota.
+She was Head of Voice and Dialect at the Shaw Festival Theatre in Canada for 20 years, working on over 100 productions there.
+She was Head of Voice at e15 Acting School from 1997 – 2001 and was the principal dialect teacher on the MA Voice Studies course at Central School of Speech and Drama for eight years.
+Edda has also provided teaching and masterclasses for Lamda, e15, Guildford, Arts Educational, Mountview, LIPA, Bristol Old Vic Theatre School and The Royal Birmingham Conservatoire.

-Edda is also an accredited NLP Practitioner, currently embarking on her Masters.
+Edda is also an accredited Master NLP Practitioner.